 Gardens and chickens just seem to go together!
-Many people that have one, have the other and that's a great thing because they can have a mutually beneficial relationship!
-The garden can provide food for the chickens and they can provide fertilizer for the garden.
-Actually, there are a few different ways that raising ducks or chickens can benefit your garden.
+Many people that have one also have the other and that's a great thing because they can have a mutually beneficial relationship!
+The garden can provide food for the chickens and the chickens can provide fertilizer for the garden.

 Of course we all know that chickens need kept out of the garden or they will destroy it!
 I mean, sometimes they can get in when the garden is well underway...but mostly they cause a mess!
-They like to uproot sprouts (and eat them) dust bathe in the cool dirt under busy plants and take bites out of tomatoes and pretty much anything that looks appetizing!

 Using chickens in the garden